Code-Institute-Submissions/workout-world/README.md

 ![Color scheme](/assets/images/color-scheme.jpeg)

 #### Typography
-The fonts used in this project is both found on google fonts, Montserrat is used for the headings paired with the font Lato for body text which was a popular pairing according to google fonts.
+The fonts used in this project are both found on google fonts, Montserrat is used for the headings paired with the font Lato for body text which was a popular pairing suggested by google fonts.
 The fallback font for both headings and body text is Sans-Serif.

 ## Features